Bani Utbah invasion of Bahrain: Civil war and invasion

 In May 1783, Nasr's fleet arrived off the coast of Qatar and began disembarking at Ras Ushayriq near Zubarah.
 Due to low tide, the ships were forced to anchor offshore while the army advanced overland.
 Zubarah was besieged for nearly a month.
-Mediation efforts by Rashid bin Matar, the former ruler of Julphar (present-day Ras Al Khaimah), led to negotiations in which the Utub offered to return goods and ships previously seized from Persian ports such as Bandar Rig and from Bahrain.
+Mediation efforts by Rashid bin Matar, the former ruler of Julphar (present-day Ras Al Khaimah), led to negotiations in which the Utub offered to return the goods and ships previously seized from Persian ports such as Bandar Rig and from Bahrain.
 However, Nasr Al-Madhkur rejected the proposal and pressed ahead with his campaign.

 On a Friday in December 1783, Persian forces landed between Zubarah and Freiha and launched a final assault.
 They were repelled in a decisive battle by a coalition of local Qatari tribes, which included the Al-Maadeed of Freiha.
 Sheikh Muhammad bin Khalifa, the nephew of Nasr Al-Madhkur, was killed in combat along with many of his soldiers.
 The Persian army was routed, and its remnants fled the battlefield.

-Al-Madhkur then headed to Iran to ask the troubled government, which was already suffering from its own internal issues, for help which did not arrive due to Iran's problems.
+Al-Madhkur then headed to Iran to ask the troubled government, which was already suffering from internal issues, for help which did not arrive due to Iran's problems.
 Subsequently, Sayid Majed Al-Jidhafsi, who was substituting for Al-Madhkur, personally asked the Al Khalifas and their allies to invade the Bahrain archipelago and promised them material aid and victory, should they do so.
 This action proved to have a lasting effect on the county and started a civil war between the loyalist forces led by Sayid Majid Al-Jidhafsi and Madan Al-Jidhafsi, the Iranian governor's vizier and the rebels led by Ahmad Al-Biladi.
 The loyalists ultimately won the civil war.